kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/01-sending-money-basics/articles/07-how-can-i-repeat-a-transfer/content.md

+# Sending money basics
-# How can I repeat a transfer?
+## How can I repeat a transfer?
 If you’ve made a transfer before and want to repeat it, you can do this automatically from 3 different places:

   * When you are logged in to Wise, click on the transfer you wish to repeat.
 Then choose **Repeat transfer**.
 You’ll have a chance to review all the details before you confirm the transfer and pay